emanuelegiona/ns3-ext-process/manual/3-usage.md

 This class creates a new process upon initialization and sets up communication channels via a TCP socket.
-Employing a leader/follower classification of roles, ns-3 acts as a leader, with the external process taking the role of the follower.
+Employing a leader/follower classification of roles, ns-3 can act either as leader or follower, with the external process taking the complementary role in this relationship.
+As such, the 'TcpRole' attribute is self-explanatory, with the default behavior being set to SERVER.
-As such, objects of this class shall set up the TCP server, with the client necessarily implemented by the external process.
+With this configuration, objects of this class shall set up the TCP server, with the client necessarily implemented by the external process.

 A watchdog thread is spawned upon the first instance of this class being created, running until the last ExternalProcess object goes out of scope.
 This thread periodically checks whether external processes are still alive by means of their PID.
 Watchdog settings may be customized via attributes 'CrashOnFailure' and 'WatchdogPeriod'.

 By default, socket operations are blocking, possibly for an indefinite time.
-Attributes 'TimedAccept', 'TimedWrite', and 'TimedRead' change the behavior of respective socket operations -- i.e. accept(), write(), and read() -- into using a timeout and repeated attempts.
+Attributes 'TimedAccept', 'TimedWrite', and 'TimedRead' change the behavior of respective socket operations -- i.e. accept() / connect(), write(), and read() -- into using a timeout and, if configured, repeated attempts.
 Attributes 'Timeout' and 'Attempts' allow customization of such behavior, but are applied to any enabled timed operation equally.

 > All socket operations are blocking, even in their timed versions.
 Asynchronous mode using callbacks is out of the scope of the current implementation.